Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 Qu'est-ce qu'un 2 Flute End Mill Best For?

-UN 2 fraise à cannelure has two cutting edges and larger flute space than higher-flute tools.
-Because of this design, it is commonly used where chip evacuation is critical.
+UN 2 flute end mill has two cutting edges and larger flute space than higher-flute tools.
+Because of this design, it works well when chip evacuation is critical, especially in aluminum and other soft materials.

 UN 2 flute cutter is often a practical choice for: